 How do I keep the diamond engagement ring box secret on the day of the proposal when it comes with a bulky original ring box?

-One brilliant solution to keeping her ring discrete on the day of your Paris proposal is to invest in a flat/slim diamond engagement ring box with a rotating ring holder.
+One brilliant solution to keeping her ring discrete on the day of your marriage proposal is to invest in a flat/slim diamond engagement ring box with a rotating ring holder.